apache/datafusion/docs/source/user-guide/sql/write_options.md

 COPY source_table
 TO 'test/table_with_options'
 (format parquet,
-single_file_output false,
 compression snappy,
 'compression::col1' 'zstd(5)',
 )
 ```

 In this example, we write the entirety of `source_table` out to a folder of parquet files.
-The option `single_file_output` set to false, indicates that the destination path should be interpreted as a folder to which the query will output multiple files.
 One parquet file will be written in parallel to the folder for each partition in the query.
 The next option `compression` set to `snappy` indicates that unless otherwise specified all columns should use the snappy compression codec.
 The option `compression::col1` sets an override, so that the column `col1` in the parquet file will use `ZSTD` compression codec with compression level `5`.
 In general, parquet options which support column specific settings can be specified with the syntax `OPTION::COLUMN.NESTED.PATH`.

 ## Available Options